Jan-MarcusSivadi/discord.js-bot/README.md

 Also keeps track of messages sent in Server Channels by using console.
 To run the bot, use 'nodemon run server.js' command.

+To install the required modules, use 'npm i' or 'npm install' command.

 Requires .env file to be created in the root directory:
   DISCORDJS_BOT_TOKEN = [your_bot_token];